flintdigital/bootstrap-form-builder/README.md

 #Bootstrap Form Builder

-## Warning: Currently using Bootstrap `v.
-2.3.1` :dolphin:  (Not Bootstrap 3 ready.)
+## Now Bootstrap 3 Ready :zap:

 ##What's this?

-A Drag-and-drop form builder for [twitter bootstrap](http://twitter.github.com/bootstrap/).
+A Drag-and-drop form builder for [twitter bootstrap](http://getbootstrap.com/).

 ##Where can I see it in action?

-It's hosted on github pages [here](http://minikomi.github.io/Bootstrap-Form-Builder/).
+It's hosted on the Flint Digital Site [here](http://bootform.flintdigital.net/).

 ###Notes

+* TO compile the code you will need to install Node.js, npm and bower.
+Once those are installed you can run `bower install` from the command line.
 * For development & debugging change the data-main for the require script tag in `index.html` to point at `assets/js/main.js`.
 (Look just before the closing `<body>` tag!)